rdpeng/ProgrammingAssignment2/README.md

      x$setInversematrix(inv)
     inv      }

+* Computing the inverse of a square matrix can be done with the solve function in R. For example, if X is a square invertible matrix, then solve(X) returns its inverse.
-For this assignment, assume that the matrix supplied is always invertible.
+* For this assignment, assume that the matrix supplied is always invertible.

 In order to complete this assignment, you must do the following: